reeeeverb/Catan-RL/README.md

 - GODDAMN IT I HAVE TO MAP THE VERTICES TO TILES
 	- making a vertex map that is a 54 dimension array where each vertex lists its connecting tile(s)
 		- do not care if this is wrong, call it an alternative rule set

+#### Turns
+- thanks to the turns tree this should be super simple
+- roll the two dice, add em up and look up through the turn tree

 #### Fair Board Generation
 - I stumbled upon [this article](https://www.boardgameanalysis.com/the-fair-catan-board-quest/) a while ago while looking for some balanced catan boards to play on with my roommates